benjykim/java2uml/README.md

 You need to modify 2 predefined paths before using java2uml.

-First, in UmlParser.java file, you need to change predefined path.
+* First, in UmlParser.java file, you need to change predefined path.
 The umlparser parses the Java files in that path, so you need to modify the path.
 And also path should be the same as the chrome file download path.

-Second, in HomeController.java file, you also have to change 'path'
+* Second, in HomeController.java file, you also have to change 'path'
  -  UmlParser umlParser = new UmlParser("class", "*path*", "diagram");

-Read details of UmlParser parameters *[here]*.
+* Read details of UmlParser parameters *[link][1]*.
 And also you can see more details at the link below.

  ### Link
- [How to use java2uml]
- [How to use java2uml] : https://www.youtube.com/watch?v=XE8KC8to9No
+ [How to use java2uml][2]

 ## Libraries and Open Source used